antoniocox/My-Python-Projects/README.md

 # My-Python-Projects
-Python project showcase I've made for school
+This is a file showcase for python games/programs i've made for school.

 ----------FILE NAME DIRECTORY-----------